Generation & Spatial Topology Screening

 This is where:

-• System configuration drives cost and performance
+• System configuration drives project cost and engineering performance

 Aspects to Improve